SaitoBP/template-generator/README.md

 Then we need to update the `templates.ts`file with the new template name, description, key and color.

 All the files inside the template folder will be copied to the project folder.

+### Using custom variables

+To use custom variables inside the template files we need to use the following syntax:

+`$$<variable-name>$$`

+and then we need to update the variables array inside the `index.ts` file with the variable regex and the new value.

+Obs.
+Most of the time the value should be provided to the user via prompt.